GenStatLeipzig/MetaGWAS_Vaspin/README.md

 # MetaGWAS_Vaspin
-MetaGWAS summary statistics and analysis of Vaspin
+Details of the Mendelian Randomization Analysis.